tronprotocol/wallet-cli/README.md

 The ID of the trading pair to be withdrawn

 Token_id, quant
-> TokenId and quantity of capital withdrawal
+> TokenId and quantity (unit in base unit) of capital withdrawal

 When conducting a capital withdrawal, depending on its quantity (quant), a proportion of each token in the transaction pair is withdrawn from the trading pair, and injected into the account.
 Depending on the difference in the balance of the transaction, the same amount of money for the same token would vary.